rguske/rguske.github.io/post/database-resurrection-reviviing-postgres-on-vmware-vcenter/index.md

 ## Power Failure causes Problems again

-Once in a while power failures happens and can (mostly will!) cause troubles for small homelabs like mine at home.
+Once in a while power failures happens and can (mostly will!) cause troubles for small homelabs like mine.
 I'm running a two-node vSAN cluster on two Supermicro SYS-E200-8D servers.
 My vSAN Witness Appliance is running on a small Intel NUC, which is perfectly suited for this use case.
-My vCenter Server is (still) running on the vSAN cluster but only compute-wise.
-I have a Synology NAS runing as well which is providing an additional NFS datastore in order to at least have the VCSA storage outsourced from the cluster.
+The vCenter Server is still running on the vSAN cluster but only compute-wise.
+I have a Synology NAS running as well which is providing an additional NFS datastore in order to have at least the VCSA (VM) storage outsourced from the cluster.

 However, if a power outage happens nothing will protect my lab from falling down hard.
 So, I definitely need a proper UPS battery soon if I decide to keep continuing running my lab.
 But!
-If I had already one, I couldnt right this and [this](https://rguske.github.io/post/vmware-vctl-kind-writing-configuration-failed/) and [this](https://rguske.github.io/posts/) article :smile:
+If I had already one, I couldn't write articles like this one, and [this](https://rguske.github.io/post/vmware-vctl-kind-writing-configuration-failed/) one and [this](https://rguske.github.io/posts/) one :smile:

 ## VMware-vPostgres Service won't start anymore

 After checking the cause of the outage and making sure it won't happen again, I brought everything back in running state.
-I logged into the vSphere Client and I immediately got the information that the inventory objects can't be displayed.
-First instinct was checking the state of all services via the vCenter Appliance Management Interface (VAMI).
+I logged into the vSphere Client and immediately faced the consequences. `The vSphere inventory objects can't be displayed`.

+My first instinct was checking the state of all vCenter services via the vCenter Appliance Management Interface (VAMI).
 And here we go :fearful:

 Most of the services kept staying in `stopped` state.
-I checked the services and I roughly knew the right start-order, or dependency-order of the affected services.
+I roughly knew the right start-order, or dependency-order of the affected services and checked them.
 One of the first services I tried starting was the `VMware Postgres` service.
-It almost immediately failed with a not really informative error.
+It almost immediately failed with a not really informative error. `Operation failed!...`

 Consequently, I `ssh`ed into my VCSA and continued troubleshooting from there.